 On the ways there I spotted that the Polis Herb Garden & Restaurant is now open, as we missed it when we visited Polis in winter.
 We headed straight there for a short refreshment before returning for lunch in Latchi.

 The restaurant offers a large terrace with the herb garden spreading at the back, and parking and a small playground on the side.
-Even though I was tempted with the food menu, we already had lunch booked in
+Even though I was tempted with the food menu, we already had lunch booked in different place so went just for drinks.

 The restaurant wasn’t very busy, so while my husband ordered drinks I ventured to explore the garden.
 Unfortunately, there wasn’t much to see at this point, not sure if it’s the time of year, but it felt like a lot of the herbs and greenery were burned out from the sun or just dry.